gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 The first big change of how git-flow works is that by default it considers the *master* branch to be stable.
-And rightly so: a newcomer to a project may want to clone the repo and compile it.
+And rightly so: a newcomer to a project may want to clone the repository and compile it.
 Since the default branch is *master*, it is best if it is stable and compiles without issues.
 Hence, a secondary branch named *develop* is created, where the actual commit and merge orgy happens.

 When the developers consider that the contents of *develop* should be made public, they can merge that branch with master.
 Git-flow will also tag the source tree at that point with a version number and a message.
 Tags are automatically understood by hosts like GitHub as software release points [#qlreleases]_, and it is very easy to create software releases from them.

 Through this simple change an easy pattern is established: any branch merged with master means a *public* change is done.
 During normal development these